 Truck safety has been a growing concern in recent years.
 At the beginning of May, SCPR produced a lengthy story on the growing number—and growing cost—of truck crashes in Southern California.
 Truck traffic has been increasing, as has the expense of major accidents: Nationally, the total cost of a large truck accident is around $7 million (five times that of the average fatal car crash).
 While not at record levels, the number of crashes in California has been creeping up steadily.

 While the driver was the only fatality and no one else was injured in the Atwater crash, that’s not always the case.
 In April, a crash and subsequent fire involving a tanker, two other trucks, and at least five other vehicles, left one dead and ten injured on the I-5 near Griffith Park in Los Angeles.

-If you’ve been injured in a crash involving a commercial truck, the experienced truck accident law team at Kohan & Bablove, LLP can help.
+If you’ve been injured in a crash involving a commercial truck, the experienced truck accident law team at Kohan & Bablove, Injury Attorneys can help.
 Contact us online today using the form at the bottom of this page or call 1-844-404-2400 to schedule a free consultation to discuss your case.